nbhansen/nbhansen.github.io/projects.md

 permalink: /projects/
 cover-img: /assets/img/winter3.jpg
 ---
 I generally work as part of larger projects, and here I give a couple of example of either current or previous projects.
-I tend to be somewhat eclectic though: as long as there is [project_toolsmaterialsPD](Participatory Design or design methods) to be worked on, I am generally game.
+I tend to be somewhat eclectic though: as long as there is Participatory Design or design methods, or design tools to be worked on, I am generally game.
+This can be

 ---------
 #### GIRAF
-Lorem ipsum
+I started being part of of this project

 #### STEC
 Lorem ipsum